holycrap872/til/python/python_modules.md

         - util.py
 ```

-In this case, the package_name is the name of the top-level folder.
+In this case, the Package_Name is the name of the top-level folder.
 In order
-to access the `util.py` file, all you need to do is `import package_name.lib.util`
+to access the `util.py` file, all you need to do is `import Package_Name.lib.util`

 ## Getting Fancy